-To improve the emotional and physical well being of horses through the education of the equine community; embedding evidence-based ethological needs as best-practice in an integrated approach to equine management and training.
+To improve the emotional and physical well being of horses through the education of the equine community; embedding evidence-based ethological needs as best-practice in an integrated approach to equine management and interactions.

 EQUINE BEHAVIOUR AFFILIATION

 - Encourage ethical and integrated approaches to support equine mental and physical wellbeing.

 - Support and promote sustainable and progressive equine behaviour practice

 Improve safety, health and the environment for horses and humans

 - Continue to educate ourselves and others about ethical equine management and training.